 Capital asset classes Lives

-T - 1 20

 Land improvements 20

-Buildings and additions 50
+Buildings and building improvements 50

-Furniture and equipment 5 - 20
+Equipment, computers, and furnishing 5 - 20

-Transportation equipment 8
+School buses and other vehicles 8

-5. Defined benefit plan
+5. Defined benefit plans

-For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the Michigan Public Employees Retirement System (MPSERS) and additions to/deductions from MPSERS fiduciary net position have been determined on the same basis as they are reported by MPSERS.
+For purposes of measuring the net pension and other postemployment benefit liability, deferred outflows of resources and deferred inflows of resources related to pensions and other postemployment benefits, and pension and other postemployment benefits expense, information about the fiduciary net position of the Michigan Public Employees Retirement System (MPSERS) and additions to/deductions from MPSERS fiduciary net position have been determined on the same basis as they are reported by MPSERS.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.